hms-networks/node-red-contrib-kolibri/README.md

 - Data Point Path: Path to the data variable
 - Name: Node name, that is displayed in the flow

 After deploying the flow.
 The Nodes are trying to connect to the configured broker.
 If the connection is established sucessfully a green "connected" label is displayed.
-If the connection is closed a red "disconnected" is displayed.
+If the connection is closed a red "disconnected" label is displayed.